-These projections are based on the assumptions as at 3 augmentations which may occur after 31 March 2025.
 These projections are based on the assumptions as at 31 March 2025.
-The figures exclude the capitalised cost of any early retirements or
+The figures exclude the capitalised cost of any early retirements or augmentations which may occur after 31 March 2025.

 Appendix - auditor data pack

 Introduction and Background

 In preparing the accounting report under IAS19 for Newark & Sherwood District Council's participation in Nottinghamshire Pension Fund, the Barnett Waddingham actuary is acting in their capacity as Management's Expert as defined by IAS(UK)500.